Margaret Crosfield: Personal life

 Margaret Chorley Crosfield grew up in Reigate, Surrey, where she lived her entire life.
 She never married, and died in 1952, aged 93.

 She was the daughter of Joseph Crosfield, a wealthy tea merchant, and his second wife, Sarah.
 She had a keen interest in education, and served on the Reigate Education Committee for many years.

 Her obituary praised "her wonderful accuracy and industry" as a geologist, and described her as "always kindly and eager to help".
 Crosfield was an active campaigner for Women's suffrage, and often lectured local societies on social issues, as well as scientific topics.
 A branch of the Central Society for Women's Suffrage opened in Reigate in 1906, later becoming affiliated with the National Union of Women's Suffrage Societies in 1909, with this particular branch assuming the name of Reigate, Redhill and District Society for Women's Suffrage.

 It is likely Margaret became involved in 1906 when the branch first opened in Reigate.
 She served as Honorary Secretary of the Reigate and Redhill Women's Suffrage Society, and as a member of the Friends' League for Women's Suffrage.
 Her brothers were supportive her suffrage activities, and actively donated.
 Indeed, some of her field notes were written on the back of suffragette note paper.

 She and her brothers were involved in the Holmesdale Natural History Club, which is one of the oldest natural history societies in the country.
 Margaret was the secretary from 1907 onward.

-Margaret's brother and father were two of the founders of Harrison & Crosfield, which started as a tea merchant company and is now called Elementis.
+Margaret's brother and father were two of the founders of Harrisons & Crosfield, which started as a tea merchant company and is now called Elementis.
 This provided her with the financial stability to pursue her own research.